idea-fasoc/OpenFASOC/README.rst

 Prerequisites
 ****************

-Install all the prerequisites using `dependencies.sh` script provided in the home location of this project (where this README.rst file is found).
-Supports CentOS7 and Ubuntu20.
+Install all the prerequisites using `install_script.sh` script provided in the home location of this project (where this README.rst file is found).
+Supports CentOS7, Ubuntu 20.04 LTS and Ubuntu 22.04 LTS.

 .. code-block:: bash

-    $ ./get_conda.sh
+    $ chmod +x install_script.sh
-    $ conda init bash # You will need to restart your shell for changes to have any effect
-    $ ./dependencies.sh
+    $ ./install_script.sh

 (Or) Please install the following tools by building the tools manually from their code base with the recommended commit ids for stable functioning of the flow: